zhongti0126/IoT-Monitoring-System/README.md

 - HTML

 ## 🎯 Goal
-This project is designed to practice IoT system architecture and backend development.
+This project is designed to practice IoT system architecture and backend development